Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   EGT rising above 700°C, immediately cut off the fuel by moving the throttle lever to the "OFF" position.
 Note: engine parameters may vary slightly depending on the environmental conditions, but only the EGT value must be monitored closely!
+- Task 4 > Step 4c:
+  Make sure you pull the throttle lever in the simulation back to "IDLE" position in order for the lesson logic to continue.
+The background is the following: Users reported about problems when performing this step.
+In all cases reported so far, the real throttle lever was pulled back to (its) IDLE position, but the throttle lever in the simulation did not reach the "IDLE" position, but became stuck a bit too far forward.
+  Therefore, please make sure that your real throttle levers are able to move the throttle levers in the sim over the whole range:
+  - "MAX" (which is 100% RPM with full afterburner)
+  - "MIL" (which is 100% RPM without afterburner)
+  - "IDLE" (which is 65% RPM)
+  - "OFF" (which is fuel shut off)
+- Task 4 > Step "STARTING ENGINES PROCEDURE" checklist:
+  Make sure all controls are still set to their commanded positions, which have been set in all the other procedures before.
+Users reported problems about advancing, because they accidentally set some controls to unexpected/false positions.

 ## Lesson 01b - (WSO) Startup